TomasDeSousaTeixeira/myFirstPublicRepo/README.md

 npm install

-## 4.2 - Database Setup (SQLite)
+## 5 - Database Setup (SQLite)

-The back-end uses SQLite, which does not require a separate installation, just the sqlite3 that should be installed after 4.2.
+The back-end uses SQLite, which does not require a separate installation, just the sqlite3 that should be installed after 4.1.
-The demo database file testDatabase.db is already included in the project.
+The demo database file `testDatabase.db` is already included in the project.

+## 6 - Create a `.env.local` file in the root of the project

+### 6.1 - Set up a secret key in the `.env.local` for encryption and decryption:

+SECRET_KEY="teste"
+(secret key has to be 'teste' so that the passwords work for the dummy data of the demo database)

-## 4.3 - Running the Back-End Server
+## 7 - Running the Back-End Server

 To start the API server, run: